All-Breed/Specialty Conflicts (September 2013 Board meeting; amended January 2016)

 - Clubs in the continental U.S. granted isolated status prior to January 1, 2019 will retain their isolated status and will be allowed to hold up to 4 shows per year.

-- All of a clubs shows must be held within 50 miles of the club’s territory.
+- All of an all-breed club’s shows must be held within 50 miles of the club’s territory.

 - All-breed clubs must have 20 or more open weekends in a calendar year (no all-breed show) within 400 miles from the club’s show site, and there are no all-breed shows within 400 miles on the day of the third show or any day of the cluster.

 All-breed clubs may hold a third all-breed event in a calendar year if there are no all-breed shows within 500 miles on the day of the third show or any day of the cluster.